 - The major airport for traveling in southern Italy (Rome, Amalfi/Capri, Naples) is Rome.

-- The closest airports for traveling to Cinque Terre and Tuscany are Pisa, Florence and Genoa.
+- The closest airports for travelling to Cinque Terre and Tuscany are Pisa, Genoa and then Florence.

 If you’re planning to make stops between either of these cities and the Cinque Terre, it makes sense to fly in and out of these airports.